Anthologies AMPLIFYING BIPOC VOICEs!

 We're immensely grateful to the backers who went above and beyond by pledging support

 within our "All Print & Digital Books" and "BIPOC Future Pack - All Books!" tiers.

-We are proud to announce that we will be releasing our first upcoming anthology, Future Splendor: Celebrating A New Renaissance!
+Future Splendor: Celebrating A New Renaissance is Bee Infinite Publishing's first BIPOC anthology!
 Echoing The Harlem Renaissance, we want to envision a bright and empowering future.
-Therefore, we've collected Afrofuturist, sci-fi, and speculative fiction visions of the 2020s.
-Black, Indigenous, and People of Color (BIPOC) writers were invited to share short stories, poetry, and essays.
+Therefore, we've collected Afrofuturist, sci-fi, and speculative fiction visions of the 2020s and beyond.
+Black, Indigenous, and People of Color (BIPOC) writers were invited to share short stories and poetry.

 “If we imagine ourselves into the future, how are we going to be when we get there?
 Can we be agents of the future or will we be objects of the future?”